mcclure/emily/doc/design/this.md

 3. If an object inherits a method from another object, then you expect on invoking it that `this` refers to the inheriting object.
 4. If a method was invoked on a `super` object, then you expect that inside the method body `this` refers to the super-calling object.

-5. If you store a method in a variable or a dictionary-- say object.method but do not invoke it--, you expect it to have no effect on the `this` binding.
-You expect it to act like currying.
+5. If you store a either a "function" or a "method" in a variable or a dictionary-- something like, you say `x = object.method`, thus storing object.method to invoke later--, you expect it to have no effect on the `this` binding.
+You expect passing `.method` to `object` to act like currying.
-6. If you store a function in a dictionary, you expect this to have no effect on the `this` binding.

-7. It should be possible for `parent` to be a function without fundamentally breaking anything above.
+7. It should be possible for `parent` to be set to a function rather than an object without fundamentally breaking anything above.

 ## IMPLEMENTATION